work-hard-play-harder/EpiML/README.md

 7. Flask 0.12 and plugins, Scientific tools

-Install flask by using following command in system-wide:
+Install flask by using following command in virtual environment:

 `pip install -r requirements.txt`